evidentlyai/evidently/docs/book/presets/text-overview.md

 **2. When you are debugging the model decay.** If you observe a drop in the model performance, you can use this report to understand changes in the input data patterns.

-**3. Exploratory data analysis and comparison.** You can use the visual report to explore the text data you want to use for training.
+**3. Exploratory data analysis.** You can use the visual report to explore the text data you want to use for training.
 You can also use it to compare any two datasets.

 # Text Overview Report